-SafeTrack is an initiative of the Washington Metropolitan Area Transit Authority (WMATA), which operates the MetroRail, MetroBus, and MetroAccess system in the District of Columbia, Maryland, and Virginia.
-The focus of SafeTrack is a work plan to address safety recommendations and rehabilitate the Metrorail system to improve safety and reliability.
-While WMATA is solely responsible for the SafeTrack plan, the City of Alexandria and other localities in the region are working together to provide resources to help plan for and mitigate SafeTrack impacts.
+SafeTrack was an initiative of the Washington Metropolitan Area Transit Authority (WMATA), which operates the MetroRail, MetroBus, and MetroAccess system in the District of Columbia, Maryland, and Virginia.
+The focus of SafeTrack was a work plan to address safety recommendations and rehabilitate the Metrorail system to improve safety and reliability.
+While WMATA was solely responsible for the SafeTrack plan, the City of Alexandria and other localities in the region worked together to provide resources to help plan for and mitigate SafeTrack impacts.

 What are the major impacts of the SafeTrack plan?

 SafeTrack accelerated three years' worth of track work into less than a year, mostly from June 2016 through March 2017.
 As a result, the plan significantly expands maintenance time on weeknights, weekends and midday hours.
 A key element of SafeTrack is that the entire MetroRail system will close at midnight, seven days a week.